Growing up, my biggest fear was outer space.

 “Congratulations!”
 Our counselors’ bright blue shirts came into view.
 “You landed!”
 I let out a sigh of relief, realizing that the orange light was actually coming from the cafeteria, and, thankfully, it was lunchtime.
 I darted out of the shuttle to grab my purple lunchbox.
 Nothing felt as joyful as snapping open the Ziploc bag to reveal my mom’s turkey and cheese sandwich.
 I bit into the bread, filled with the exhilaration of returning to earth.

 Although I’ve accumulated more realistic fears in my lifetime than forced flights to the moon, this anxiety about endlessness has manifested itself in other forms, the Internet being the most relevant of them.
 Its ceaselessness is like galaxies piled on galaxies, and I find myself overwhelmed by a single blog post.
 When I write in a place like this for everyone to see, it’s like risking my whole being to the wormhole of the Internet, just waiting to get sucked into something that I can’t fully understand.
 Or control.

 Maybe we all feel this way, constantly trying to figure out how to exist on Internet platforms.
-There’s your clever Twitter self, witty but brief and often silent when there’s so much more to say.
+There’s your clever Twitter self, witty but brief.
 There’s your perfectly curated Instagram profile, beautiful and fun but not completely honest either.
 There’s Snapchat, just glimpses of a life you want your high school ex or acquaintances to see.
 We’ve tried to orient ourselves in the boundless and puzzling Web, but we’ve forgotten— there’s no gravity here.
 And so, we live in fragments of ourselves, desperately trying to find a way back to earth.

 by Danielle Fusaro